metomi/metomi-vms/README.md

 If your VM includes support for the Met Office Science Repository Service then you will be prompted for your password (and also your user name the first time you use the VM).
 If you get your username or password wrong and Subversion fails to connect, just run `mosrs-cache-password` to try again.

-The VM is configured with a local [Rose suite repository](http://metomi.github.io/rose/doc/rose-rug-introduction.html#suite-storage) and with the suite log viewer running under apache.
+The VM is configured with a local [Rose suite repository](http://metomi.github.io/rose/doc/html/tutorial/rose/rosie.html) and with the suite log viewer running under apache.
-To try this out, you can follow the [Rose Brief Tour](http://metomi.github.io/rose/doc/rose-rug-brief-tour.html).
-You can also try out all the other tutorials in the [Rose User Guide](http://metomi.github.io/rose/doc/rose.html).
+If you want to learn more about Rose and Cylc you can follow the tutorials contained in the [Rose User Guide](http://metomi.github.io/rose/).

 To shutdown the VM you can either use the menu item available in the bottom right hand corner of the Linux desktop or you can issue the command `vagrant halt` from the command window where you launched the VM.